It has also been shown to have a strong synergistic effect against cancer with resveratrol, and also with EGCG in green tea.

 Curcumin supplements provide curcumin in good amounts but curcumin is difficult is difficult to absorb.
 Absorption can be helped by piperine the active ingredient in black pepper.
 This also seems to enhance some of its actions.

-According to the American Cancer Society absorption can be improved by mixing the supplement with a teaspoonful of olive oil and sprinkling the black pepper on it.
-Don´t spill it on your skin or clothes - it stains.
+According to the American Cancer Society, absorption of curcumin can be improved by mixing the supplement with a teaspoonful of olive oil and sprinkling the black pepper on it.
+Warning: Don´t spill it on your skin or clothes - it stains!

 So is curcumin a cure for cancer?
 No, of course not.
 What is exciting the experts in cancer centres in America is that it can play a role against several of the steps in what is a multi-step cancer process.
 As such it would seem stupid to ignore it as a part of an Integrative or holistic cancer treatment programme.

 Curcumin is the active ingredient of the Indian/Asian curry spice Turmeric.
 To put this technically, curcumin is the principal curcuminoid in turmeric.
 Curcuminoids are polyphenols.
 Turmeric powder is ground from the root of a plant called Curcuma Longa, which is a member of the ginger family and is found throughout Southern Asia, even growing wild in the Himalayas.

 This vivid yellow to brown spice was used, like many Asian spices and chillies, to hide the taste of stronger tasting meats and fish even those that might have gone a little off in such hot climates.
 Like many such spices, it also performed a necessary and functional role it was a cleanser, a bacteria-killer in the stomach, protecting against tainted foods!